rpomper/rpomper.github.io/_projects/PhonoNet.md

 <h2> App </h2>

 We are developing a website to calculate and plot different values for the phonological structure of words (both real and novel).
+The website will allow you to calculate these features based on the entire English lexicon or a lexicon filtered to include only those words below a certain age of acquisition (e.g., 6 years of age).
+Additionally, it provides normative data for each phonological feature (e.g., what is the average length in phonemes of words in a 6-year-old's vocabulary).

 The beta version of this website is available here: <a href="https://rpomper.github.io/phono/">https://rpomper.github.io/phono/</a>

-Note: this website is coded using Shiny and is being hosted for free via shinnyapps.io.
-If it fails to load, we may have exceeded our active usage quota for the month :(
+Note: it will take 1 to 2 minutes for the website to load, because it uses <a href="https://posit-dev.github.io/r-shinylive/">shinylive</a> to run the Shiny application locally rather than hosting it on an external server.

 <h2> SRCLD 2025 </h2>